Want to learn how to make electronic music?

 They also all have some effects, just like the effects plugins you’re familiar with.
 They’re just built into the synth or sampler.

-But the first component is where the two softwares differ.
+But they differ in one major way.
 Samplers use (unsurprisingly) audio samples.
 Synthesizers, on the other hand, use oscillators (which generate sound waves).

 Don’t let the egghead names intimidate you!